 What are the risk factors?

-Research has shown that people with certain risk factors are more likely to develop pancreatic cancer.
-Known risk factors include:
+The causes of pancreatic cancer are not known, but research has shown that people with certain risk factors are more likely to develop pancreatic cancer.
+Factors that are known to increase the risk of getting pancreatic cancer include:

-- smoking (cigarette smokers are about twice as likely to develop pancreatic cancer as non-smokers)
+- smoking tobacco (smokers are about twice as likely to develop pancreatic cancer as nonsmokers)

 - certain types of cysts in the pancreatic duct known as intraductal papillary mucinous neoplasms (IPMNs) – these should be assessed by an appropriate specialist